What $1 Can Do: Real-World Impact Examples

 Maybe it’s because there are so many good causes in need these days, and many people find it hard to choose what one is better than the other.
 Added to this avalanche of good causes you also have an unstable US dollar, an estimated 48 million US citizens on food stamps, an increase in military activity with talk of marshal law, it is no wonder that people are shy to hand over their hard-earned dollars.
 They have other things on their minds, closer to home.

-Well, when it comes to countries like Colombia, where the peso is currently around 1/3300 the value of the US dollar, and some 30% of the population earn the equivalent of less than $2 a day, even small donations, like $1 can do an amazing amount of good.
+Well, when it comes to countries like Colombia, where the peso is currently around 1/3300 the value of the U.S. dollar and some 30% of the population earn the equivalent of less than $2 a day, even small donations like $1 can do an amazing amount of good.
+This is one reason it’s so easy to miscalculate impact from the perspective of a donor living in a higher-cost country: the number feels tiny at home, but it can be meaningful elsewhere.
+If you hesitate because you think your amount is “too small,” exchange rates and local costs can completely change what that gift can accomplish.ll donations, like $1 can do an amazing amount of good.

-However, pride is a funny and thing and when it comes to crowdfunding campaigns where donors and their donation amount are prominently advertized on the site, some people just feel uncomfortable with making such a small donation, and so rather than giving $1, they don’t give at all, but politely decline by saying they can’t afford to give at this time.
+However, pride is a funny thing and, when it comes to crowdfunding campaigns where donors and their donation amount are prominently advertised on the site, some people feel uncomfortable making a small donation.
+Instead of giving $1, they hesitate and don’t give at all, sometimes politely declining by saying they can’t afford to give at this time.
+But honestly, what average person can’t afford to donate $1?
+The bigger problem is social comparison: when donation amounts are visible, people may worry their gift will look cheap or be judged, so they avoid the moment entirely—even though the cause would still benefit. making such a small donation, and so rather than giving $1, they don’t give at all, but politely decline by saying they can’t afford to give at this time.
 But honestly, what average person can’t afford to donate $1?

 Nearly half the world’s population, 2.8 billion people, survive on less than $2 a day.
 About 20 percent of the world’s population, 1.2 billion people, live on less than $1 a day.
 Nearly 1 billion people are illiterate and 1 billion do not have safe water.